 If the petitioning employer sends the employee to setup a new office, the employer must prove that sufficient physical space has been secured, the employee worked for the petitioning employer for at least 1 year at the foreign office during the past three years, and the new office in United States will be able to support an executive position within one year from the date of approving the L1A petition.

 The petitioning employee must meet the requirement of working for the petitioning employer for at least one year during the past three years immediately preceding the date of admission into the United States.
 Further, the petitioning employee must work in the United States for the petitioning employer in the capacity of an executive or manager.
 The work must be performed at the company’s offices or one of its qualified branches.
 The term executive or manager implies that the employee must supervise other staff, without the direct supervision of another executive.
 The employee might be in charge of a department, division or unit within the company’s offices in the United States.

 An employee entering the United States for setting up a new office will be given an initial period of one year to stay.
 For all other employees on L1A, the petition is approved for an initial period of 3 years.

 The petitioning employee may bring his spouse as well as children under 21 years of age using the L2 non-immigrant visa.
 The dependents are also granted the same duration of stay as the petitioning employee.
 The spouse of an L1A employee can apply for an employment authorization document (EAD) by filing the form I-765.
 An approved EAD allows the spouse to work in the United States without restrictions.

 Our experienced staff and immigration attorneys know exactly how to manage an L-1A visa case.
 We have a proven record of success with L-1A visas.
-For a free consultation, call our firm or contact us online.
+For a consultation, call our firm or contact us online.
 We look forward to providing you with professional legal assistance.